NebulaEngineering/pcsc-agnostic-daemon/README.md

 - opciones:

 ```
-pcscrest --help
+pcsc-agnostic-daemon --help
-Usage of pcscrest:
+Usage of pcsc-agnostic-daemon:
   -certpath string
     	path to certificate file, if this option wasn't defined the application will create a new certificate in "$HOME"
   -f	don't Create files if they don't exist?